 Upon Reflection: ‘Kind of a miracle,’ kind of a mess and the case for election reform

-Note: This column is a periodic series of personal reflections on journalism, news literacy, education and related topics by NLP’s founder and CEO Alan C. Miller.
-Columns will be posted here at 10 a.m.
-ET every other Thursday.
-It will not be published on Nov.
-26 (Thanksgiving).
-It will resume on Dec.
-3.
+Note: This column is a periodic series of personal reflections on journalism, news literacy, education and related topics by NLP’s founder and CEO, Alan C. Miller.
+Columns are posted here at 10 a.m.
+ET every other Thursday — though there will be no column on Dec.
+31 (New Year’s Eve).
+Publication will resume on Jan.
+7.

 Amid the chaos and controversy that has marred this post-election period, let’s take a moment to celebrate some things that went indisputably right in our recent rite of democracy:

 - During a devastating pandemic, more than 152 million Americans voted.
 This is a record and represents at least 64.4 percent of the voting-age population — which makes it the highest participation rate since at least 1908, when 65.4 percent of eligible voters cast ballots and Theodore Roosevelt was reelected president.

 - Despite embarrassing breakdowns and delays in various states during primaries, the process on Election Day went remarkably smoothly nationwide.